 Class meets Saturdays (except for 11/26) from 12-4pm ET with 30 Min Break + 1:1 by appt.)

-This online workshop is for editors, directors, and other filmmakers who want to go beyond software and workflow, and explore the nuances of what makes a cut motivated and compelling.
+This online five-week workshop is for editors, directors, and other filmmakers who want to go beyond software and workflow and explore the nuances of what makes a cut motivated and compelling.

-Through case studies, screenings, theory discussions, and analysis of films, led by an accomplished editor, students explore how pacing, shot selection, rhythm, and juxtaposition can be used to enhance emotional impact and advance a story.
+Through case studies, screenings, theory discussions, and analysis of films, led by an accomplished editor, students explore how pacing, shot selection, rhythm, and juxtaposition can be used to enhance the emotional impact and advance a story.
 The workshop examines how good editors approach their footage, develop a process, and ultimately create a unique stylistic identity.
-Students can work with their own raw footage, although practice footage will be provided as well.
-Over the course of the week, they’ll work on building narrative scenes, while considering their motivation for each cut.
+Raw footage from an existing film will be provided for exercises, although students can also work with their own raw footage.
+Over the course of the five weeks, they’ll work on building narrative scenes, while considering their motivation for each cut.
 Rough edits will be critiqued and discussed.
-In addition to coming together for lectures and discussion in our virtual classroom on Zoom, you’ll work on scenes at your location, and have one-on-one virtual meetings with your instructor.
+In addition to coming together for weekly lectures and discussions in our virtual classroom on Zoom, you’ll work on scenes at your location, and, as needed, have one-on-one virtual meetings with your instructor.

-The combination of working with the process and discussion of editing aesthetics will help students develop a new perspective into the craft of editing.
-You will leave the week with a new sense of editing’s essential role in visual storytelling.
+The combination of working with the process and discussion of editing aesthetics will help students develop a new perspective on the craft of editing.
+You will leave the workshop with a new sense of editing’s essential role in visual storytelling.

 Please note that the instructor may recommend films for you to watch at home which might incur $10-20 in streaming fees.